vercre/vc/docs/src/contributing/building.md

 # Building

-This section describes everything required to build and run Vercre.
+This section describes everything required to build and run Credibil VC.

 ## Prerequisites

-Before we can actually build Vercre, we'll need to make sure these things are installed first.
+Before we can actually build Credibil VC, we'll need to make sure these things are installed first.

 ### The Rust Toolchain